o-ma-r6287/MidtermProject/readme.md

 or wilcoxon test conducted.
 'code/02_bivariate_analysis.R'

-linear regression includes an adjusted linear regression model including confounders and testing for effect measure modification with interaction terms using the lm() function.
-The model summary could be seen with the summary() function.
-The ggplot2 package would be used to visualize the linear regression model with ggplot(df, aes(...)geom_point...) to ensure it is a scatter plot.
+exploratory analysis includes comparisons of MUAC and weight outcomes by treatment arm using boxplots created with the ggplot2 package. these visualizations provide a clear, descriptive comparison of the two arms across time points.
-'code/03_linear_regression.R'
+'code/03_boxplots.R'

 ## output

-The output tables from descriptive statistics, bivariate analysis, and the scatter plot from linear regression will be saved in the outputs folder.
+The output tables from descriptive statistics, bivariate analysis, and the boxplot from exploratory analysis will be saved in the outputs folder.

 ## report.rmd

 This will contain the descriptive table with the means and standard deviations of the outcomes.
 Tables with the means and standard deviations of outcomes based on treatment arm with p values will also be included.
-The adjusted linear regression scatter plot will also be included.
+The exploratory analysis boxplots will also be included.